Meet Robin Cox

 Much of the focus of his work now embraces the development of resilient young people and his fascination with neuroscience research continues to shape his thinking on how to encourage young people to be the best they can be.
 Most of his work these days focuses on adolescents, though he continues to have an interest in how to educate and partner parents as they journey with their teenagers towards adulthood.

 In 2013 he had the privilege of running some pastoral care workshops in seven schools in different parts of India which were attended by about 250 teachers, while a goal-setting workshop was attended by about 100 teenagers.
-He and his wife now reside in Woody Point, north of Brisbane.
+He and his wife now reside in north Brisbane.

-Personally motivated after recovering from cancer at the age of 10, Robin happily shares his passion to encourage young people to reach their potential with as many people as possible.
+Personally motivated after recovering from cancer at the age of 10, Robin happily shares his passion to encourage young people to become the best they can be with as many people as possible.
 His interests include most sports, jogging, golf, fishing, reading and hiking (without the backpacks!).